marksgraham/ddpm-ood/README_additional.md

-## Commands for running codebase on other datasets
+## Commands for running codebase on other datasets.

 ### CIFAR10